Call4Cloud | MMP-C | Autopilot | Device Preparation

 Conclusion

-I really love the idea you could update your Windows 10 immediately with the use of the Quality updates Preview but for me, it really took too long when you enable it for the first time.
+I love the idea of updating Windows 10 immediately using the Quality Updates Preview, but it took too long when you enabled it for the first time.

 Whats Taking So Long Smashing Table GIF - WhatsTakingSoLong SmashingTable Bored GIFs